-What can I say, I'm a middle-aged mother of four, who, after ten years of hard work, perserverance and a lot (and I mean A LOT!) of rejection letters, finally got a book published.
+What can I say, I'm a mother of four and grandmother of seven, who, after ten years of hard work, perseverance and a lot (and I mean A LOT!) of rejection letters, finally got a book published.
 As a young girl I was a devoted journal keeper.
 I would express my most personal thoughts and feelings in my journal in a way I could never express them verbally.
 Coupled with my great love for reading it only seemed natural to become a writer.During the course of having and raising my children, as a beginning writer, I spent any free time I had writing and learning the craft.
 I attended workshops and conferences, joined critique groups (I have the scars to prove it) and sent many of my stories and novels off to magazines and publisher, only to receive rejection after rejection.
 I came close a few times, but something wasn't quite right.Still to this day I wonder why I didn't give up.
 You'd think after ten years of rejections I'd finally get the message.
 Actually I know why I kept writing, I couldn't not write.
 It's in my blood.
 When I get cut, ink comes out.
 There's something so wonderful and fulfilling about the creative process of developing characters and storylines and pouring your heart out on paper that can't be matched by anything else.
 I feel very fortunate to have the opportunity to write.
 And I want to encourage anyone who has the desire to write to never give up on their dream.
 If you want it bad enough and are willing to work hard enough, you will become published.
 I believe that with all my heart because that's exactly how it worked for me.
 I grew up in St. George, Utah, where a lot of my family still lives, but now reside with my husband and family in the Salt Lake City area.
 My favorite thing to do is support my kids in their many interests.
 Between basketball, ballet and piano lessons we squeeze a lot into a week, but I wouldn't have it any other way.If you have any questions you'd like me to answer, please feel free to email me.
 And thanks, for all your support.